-You don’t need to sift through granpa’s stuff in the attic.
-Every old map you ever wanted is right here.
+You don’t need to sift through grandpa’s stuff in the attic.
+All the old Louisiana maps you ever wanted are right here, with a tutorial included.

-I have found many places on the Internet that have old maps of Louisiana’s coast, but none of them beat Old Maps Online.
+I have found many places on the Internet that have old Louisiana maps, but none of them beat Old Maps Online.

 Using this resource, I have been able to reveal the distant past.